oxplot/pdftilecut/Readme.md

 Latest statically linked binaries [are available on releases page](https://github.com/oxplot/pdftilecut/releases).

-Alternatively, you can install it on macOS with homebrew: `brew install pdftilecut`
+Alternatively, you can install it:

+* on macOS with homebrew: `brew install pdftilecut`
+* on ArchLinux from AUR: `yay -S pdftilecut`

 # Features